oracle/accelerated-data-science/docs/source/user_guide/model_deployment/logs.rst

 Logs
 ****

 The model deployment process creates a set of workflow logs.
-Optionally, you can also configure the Logging service to capture access and predict logs.
+Optionally, you can also configure the logging service to capture access and predict logs.

 In the following code snippets, the variable ``deployment`` is a ``ModelDeployment`` object.
 This object can be obtained from a call to ``.deploy()`` or ``.from_id()``.